ishaan-dwivedi/ICE_Table_Solver/DEVELOPMENT.md

 # Development
 ---
 ---
+- **5/6/20** Added all functionality.
+An ice table can now be solved.
+Added code to help with displaying the solved ice table onto the GUI.
+Test cases were added to test methods for the IceSolver class.
+---
 - **5/5/20** Changed a couple helper functions to avoid repetitive code.
 PopulateEquationData() works properly and reads in the chemical equation, initial reactant concentrations, initial